jerbaroo/monad-portal/README.md

 client-side computation such as animations are not well-suited for Telescope.

 ## Getting Started
-Building a reactive web app with Telescope looks a little like this:
+Building a reactive web app with Telescope looks something like this:

-*1.* Declare the data types used in your application.
+**1.** Declare the data types used in your application.

 ``` haskell
 data TodoList = TodoList {